Jody Stevens

 Bio

-Jody Stevens is an singer-songwriter and record producer born in Charleston, West Virginia.
+Jody Stevens is a singer-songwriter and record producer based in Nashville, TN.

-In 2009, Jody Stevens and singer-songwriter, James Harrison, signed a record deal with Republic Nashville as the duo, Fast Ryde.
-The duo released three singles, including “That Thang”, which charted at number 38 on Hot Country Songs.
+In 2009, Stevens and fellow songwriter James Harrison signed with Republic Nashville as the duo Fast Ryde, releasing three singles, including “That Thang,” which reached No. 38 on the Billboard Hot Country Songs chart.

-Jody continued his songwriting career through a publishing deal with Sony Music Publishing in a joint-venture with KPE in 2013, where he remains currently signed.
+In 2013, Stevens continued to build his career as a songwriter through a joint-venture publishing deal with Sony Music Publishing and KP Entertainment, where he remains signed today.

-Stevens is a co-writer of the number 1 hits, “Let Me See Ya Girl" (Cole Swindell), "Home Alone Tonight" (Luke Bryan feat.
-Karen Fairchild), and "I Was Jack (You Were Diane)" (Jake Owen).
+Stevens is the co-writer behind several No. 1 country hits, including “Let Me See Ya Girl” by Cole Swindell, “Home Alone Tonight” by Luke Bryan (ft.
+Karen Fairchild), and “I Was Jack (You Were Diane)” by Jake Owen.

-He is the son of songwriter Jeff Stevens, who has written hits for George Strait and Tim McGraw.
+Stevens is the son of acclaimed songwriter Jeff Stevens, known for writing hits for artists such as George Strait and Tim McGraw.